Positron and RStudio

 - Log in to GitHub if you haven’t already

-- Leave the default scopes checked (or at minimum select “repo” and “workflow”)
+- Leave the default scopes checked (at minimum: “repo” and “workflow”)

-- Set expiration to 90 days (we recommend this for security, though you’ll need to regenerate the token when it expires)
+- Set expiration to 90 days (good security practice, though you’ll regenerate when it expires)

 - Click “Generate token” at the bottom